Skip to main content

 Béaloideas

-Students wishing to select Béaloideas should normally have a minimum grade H4 in Irish in the Leaving Certificate examination (or equivalent).
+Students wishing to select Béaloideas should normally have a minimum grade H4 in Irish in the Leaving Certificate Examination (or equivalent).
 Lectures are through the medium of Irish.

 Italian